mrkkrp/markkarpov.com/tutorial/exceptions.md

     MaskedUninterruptible -> io blockUninterruptible
 ```

-The definition gives us a hint about behavior of nested `mask`s.
-We can see
+The definition gives us a hint about the behavior of nested `mask`s.
+We can
-that the inner “unblocking” callback does not necessarily unmask
+see that the inner “unblocking” callback does not necessarily unmask
 asynchronous exceptions, but rather returns masking state to what it was
-outside of current `mask`.
-Ignore `blockUninterruptible` for now, we will
+outside of the current `mask`.
+Ignore `blockUninterruptible` for now, we
-get to it soon.
+will get to it soon.

-Let us continue with the examples:
+Let's continue with the examples:

 ```haskell
 mask (\_ -> mask (\_ -> io))               -- io blocked
 mask (\_ -> mask (\restore -> restore io)) -- io blocked
 ```

-Here the first `mask` layer blocks asynchronous exceptions and the second
+Here, the first `mask` layer blocks asynchronous exceptions and the second
 `mask` layer can not unblock with `restore` because that callback only
-returns masking state to what it was outside of the respective `mask` call.
+resets the masking state to what it was outside of the respective `mask`
-The behavior is exactly what we usually want: when we enclose a region of
+call.
+The behavior is exactly what we usually want: when we enclose a region
-code with `mask`, we want to be sure async exceptions are masked, no matter
+of code with `mask`, we want to be sure async exceptions are masked, no
-what happens inside.
+matter what happens inside.

 The guarantee extends even further: `mask` affects all code that is
 lexically enclosed by it, even if we fork with `forkIO` and `forkOS` (the
 new thread inherits the parental masking state).
 This is important because
 otherwise there would be no way to prevent exceptions happening between (1)
-and (2) in the following example, and so they could leak:
+and (2) in the following example:

 ```haskell
 x <- takeMVar m